 How do you get CREST after OSCP?

-Parting thoughts – why are cyber security certifications important?
+Parting thoughts – why are cyber security certifications necessary?

-Cyber threats are evolving exponentially, and it is essential to have qualified cyber security professionals who can prevent the compromise and breach of sensitive information and secure networks from potential attacks.
-By earning these certifications, professionals demonstrate their commitment to the field, make advancements in their, increase their career opportunities and earning potential, and contribute to the safety and security of digital systems and data.
+Cyber threats are evolving exponentially, and it is essential to have qualified cybersecurity professionals who can prevent the compromise and breach of sensitive information and secure networks from potential attacks.
+By earning these certifications, professionals demonstrate their commitment to the field, make advancements, increase their career opportunities and earning potential, and contribute to digital systems and data safety and security.

 Secure code is an essential element for business growth